github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 ## Choosing a publishing source

-Before you configure a publishing source, make sure the branch you want to use as your publishing source already exists in your repository.
+Before you configure a publishing source, make sure  that the branch you want to use as your publishing source already exists in your repository.

 {% data reusables.pages.navigate-site-repo %}
 {% data reusables.repositories.sidebar-settings %}